olivergondza/bash-strict-mode/README.md

 Frequently used bash code is sometimes unusable when bash strict mode is used.
 This might be surprising or even annoying to newcomers.
-Rather than avoiding or turning of the strict mode, here are the examples of correct bash code working in strict mode.
+Rather than avoiding or turning off the strict mode, here are the examples of correct bash code working in strict mode.

 ### Commands that are expected to fail (sometimes)